 The inspection should be conducted as follows:

-the routine inspection is a full inspection of all applicable components of GMP and licensing provisions.
+The routine inspection is a full inspection of all applicable components of GMP and licensing provisions.
+Shall be conducted at any time when the product has been registered but before expiry of validity of registration of such product.
 It may be indicated when the manufacturer:

-Newly established

-Requests for renewal of a manufacturing license
+Requests for renewal of a manufacturing license to operate

 Has a history on non-compliance with GMP;

 Has introduced new product lines or new products, or has made significant modifications to manufacturing methods or processes, or has made changes in key personnel, premises, equipment, etc.

 Has not been inspected during the last 3 to 5 years.

 Concise GMP inspections are the evaluation of limited aspects relating to GMP compliance within a facility.
 The manufacturers with a consistent record of compliance with GMP through previous routine inspections are eligible for concise inspections.
 The focus of a concise inspection is on a limited number of GMP requirements selected as indicators of overall GMP performance, plus the identification of any significant changes that could have been introduced since the last inspection.
 Collectively, the information obtained will indicate the overall attitude of the firm towards GMP.
 Evidence of unsatisfactory GMP performance observed during a concise inspection should trigger a more comprehensive inspection.

 Follow-up GMP inspections (reassessment or re-inspection) are made to monitor the result of corrective measures.
 They are normally carried out from 6 weeks to 6 months after the initial inspection, depending on the nature of the defects and the work to be undertaken.
 They are limited to specific GMP requirements that have not been observed or that have been inadequately implemented.

 Special GMP inspections may be necessary to undertake spot checks following complaints, recalls related to suspected quality defects in products or reports of adverse drug reactions.
 Such inspections may be focused on one product, a group of related products, or specific operations such as mixing, sterilization, or labeling.
 Special visits may be also made to establish how a specific product is manufactured as a prerequisite for marketing approval or issuance of an export certificate.
 A further reason for special visits to gather specific information on or to investigate specific operations and to advise the manufacturer of regulatory documents.

+Any other types as the Authority may designate.
+This may include pre-approval inspection for newly established facility.

 Application for GMP

-The manufacturer or applicant must submit an application dossier to the Authority on the following address:
+The manufacturer or applicant who intends to conduct a Good Manufacturing Practice inspection shall submit an application dossier to the Authority on the following address:

 Director General